DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 ## Remote Searching

-It is possible to perform searching remotely by handling search value state changes, generating a request, and sending it to the server.
+You can perform searching remotely by handling search value changes, generating a request, and sending it to the server.

 Searching options are updated once an end user modifies the text in a Search Panel editor or other searching control.
-Handle searching option changes using the `SearchState` plugin's `onValueChange` event and request data from the server using the applied searching options.
+Handle search value changes using the `SearchState` plugin's `onValueChange` event and request data from the server using the applied searching options.
 Once the search data is received from the server, pass it to the `Grid` component's `rows` property.

-Note that you do not need to use the `IntegratedFiltering` plugin for remote searching.
+NOTE: Do not use the `IntegratedFiltering` plugin for remote searching.

 .embedded-demo({ "path": "grid-searching/remote-mode", "showThemeSelector": true })